leshz/Connect/README.md

 Connect es una pequeña aplicación Web para publicar eventos en la ciudad.

-Creada con Silex  un microframework para PHP +  twig  y algunas librerias de jQuery
+Creada con Silex  un microframework para PHP +  twig  y algunas librerias de jQuery para animaciones

 <!--

 ## Getting Started

+In

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.